Beginners crochet course in September 2018

 How to Crochet for Beginners short course

-I’m running my popular beginners crochet short course in January 2018.
+I’m running my popular beginners crochet short course again in September 2018.
 Let me tell you a bit about it!

 Why come to this beginners crochet short course?